oVirt/ovirt-site/source/tutorial/crashcourse.html.md

 TODO screenshot

-### Where to go next
+### Mission Accomplished

+Congratulations!
+You've made it past all the levels, you should have a pretty good understanding of UI plugins now.

-See [UI plugin feature page](Features/UIPlugins) for detailed information on UI plugin infrastructure and API reference.
+See [UI plugin feature page](Features/UIPlugins) for detailed information on UI plugin infrastructure, plugin API reference and other information necessary to write plugins.

 <Category:Tutorial>